 "Yes, he will," said Helen, fiercely, "and I defy him to harm me.
-The Sign of the Sled is a public roadhouse with a landlord, a telephone, and other guests.
+The Sign of the Sled is a public road-house with a landlord, a telephone, and other guests.
 Will you warn Mr. Glenister about the troops?"

 "I will, and bless you for a brave girl.
 Wait a moment."
 Cherry took from the dresser her tiny revolver.
 "Don't hesitate to use this.
-I want you to know also that I'm sorry for what I said yesterday."
+I want you know know also that I'm sorry for what I said yesterday."

 As she hurried away, Helen realized with a shock the change that the past few months had wrought in her.
 In truth, it was as Glenister had said, his Northland worked strangely with its denizens.
-What of that shrinking girl who had stepped out of the sheltered life, strong only in her untried honesty, to become a hunted, harried thing, juggling with honor and reputation, in her heart a half-formed fear that she might kill a man this night to gain her end?
+What of that shrinking girl who had stepped out of the sheltered life, strong only in her untried honesty, to become a hunted, harried thing, juggling with honor and reputation in this night to gain her end?
 The elements were moulding her with irresistible hands.
 Roy's contact with the primitive had not roughened him more quickly than had hers.